Updated December 2020

-Similar to sending mail and email, making telephone calls to residents of a state is often sufficient to trigger registration.
+Like sending mail and email, making telephone calls to residents of a state is often sufficient to trigger registration.
 Pay attention, as states often have specific disclosure requirements for charities making telephone solicitations.
-If you use a third-party telemarketing company or call center, you can be expected to report to state charity officials the details of that relationship.
+If you use a third-party telemarketing company or call center, you may need to report to state charity officials the details of that relationship.

 Many states, such as West Virginia, Oregon, and Arkansas, want to know whether your charity holds auctions, raffles, and games of chance.
-If you conduct, or plan to conduct, any of these types of solicitation, you may be required to register.
-Often, you may be required to obtain state and local gaming licenses as well.
+If you conduct or plan to conduct any of these types of solicitation, you may be required to register.
+Often, you’ll be required to obtain state and local gaming licenses as well.

-Your nonprofit’s website can be a huge driver of charitable giving.
+Your nonprofit’s website can be a massive driver of charitable giving.
 However, having a “Donate Now” button on your website leads to a host of questions related to compliance.
 In some states, like Florida, simply having the “Donate Now” button means that charities must register in that state.
 In other states, receiving “repeated” and “substantial” donations triggers the requirement.
-For more information, we suggest reviewing the Charleston Principles and your online solicitation methods.
+For a more in-depth look at online fundraising requirements, download our free Online Fundraising Compliance Guide.

-If your nonprofit has hired a professional to raise funds on your organization’s behalf or to assist with your fundraising strategy, you are required to register in states like Louisiana (which otherwise has a voluntary registration requirement).
+Suppose your nonprofit has hired a professional to raise funds on your organization’s behalf or to assist with your fundraising strategy.
+In that case, you are required to register in states like Louisiana (which otherwise has a voluntary registration requirement).
 Commercial co-ventures, such as the Yoplait yogurt partnership with various charities supporting women’s cancer awareness, can also trigger similar registration requirements.

 Your charity will face extra scrutiny upon registration, and you will have to submit contracts and other details about the relationship between your charity and the third party.
-In most states, professional solicitors are required to register on their own, so make sure you are working with a compliant individual or organization.
+In most cases, states require professional solicitors to register on their own, so make sure you are working with a compliant individual or organization.

 Suppose you receive an unsolicited check in the mail or a contribution through your website from another state.
-This gift in itself is normally not enough to trigger registration.
-However, if you use that individual’s contact information and send follow-up requests for a gift (by any of the above methods), you are soliciting that individual, and state solicitation requirements take effect.
+This gift in itself usually is not enough to trigger registration.
+However, suppose you use that individual’s contact information and send follow-up requests for a gift (by any of the above methods).
+In that case, you are soliciting that individual, and state solicitation requirements take effect.

 With more and more solicitations arriving every day, donors can and do ask for proof of 501(c)(3) exemption and state charitable registration at any time.
 Many have come to expect disclosure statements on the letters they receive.
-At the end of the day, registration and disclosures help donors become informed about who is asking for a gift, where their money goes, and if the charity is legitimate.
+Registration and disclosures help donors become informed about who is asking for a gift, where their money goes, and if the charity is legitimate.
 If an individual, a corporation, or a foundation asks for proof of registration, and you do not have it, consider registering so as not to lose their donation or your credibility with them.

 It’s time for an introspective look at your charity’s fundraising activities.
 How many of the 20 requirements apply to your organization?
 Is your organization already registered based on the applicable requirements?
-If the answer isn’t a resounding “Yes!”, it’s time to take action.
-Prioritize registrations where most of your activities take place, where most of your donors live, where most of your gifts come from, but work towards full compliance.
-By being proactive with charitable solicitation registration, you can help your organization pursue its mission in a responsible way, help reinforce your organization’s credibility, and achieve greater fundraising success!
+If the answer isn’t a resounding “Yes!” it’s time to take action.
+Prioritize registrations where most of your activities occur, where most of your donors live, where most of your gifts come from, but work towards full compliance.
+By being proactive with charitable solicitation registration, you can help your organization pursue its mission responsibly, help reinforce your organization’s credibility, and achieve greater fundraising success!